 - Delivering items to the venue

-Make a list of the task and who it’s been assigned to, so you can easily reference it later.
+Make a list of the tasks to delegate on your wedding along with who it’s been assigned to, so you can easily reference it later.
 You might be surprised how difficult it is to remember the little things as the day draws closer.
 And be sure to give your loved one instructions including an address and a phone number for each job.

 Updating social media